 Information on waste / non-waste classification

 National provisions concerning the definition of waste may differ and, therefore, the same material may be regarded as waste in one country but as non-waste in another country.
 Determining whether a substance or object is or not a waste may not always be straightforward; however, it is ultimately the mandate of the national competent authority on waste to decide when an item is to be defined as waste or non-waste.
 Further work on clarifying this matter under the Basel Convention is in progress ().

+A production residue resulting from a process (the primary aim of which is not the production of that substance) may be regarded as not being waste but as being a by-product if it meets criteria laid down in national legislation, for example, gypsum wallboard produced from solid residues from flue gas cleaning on coal fired power plants (with trace concentrations of mercury); sulphuric acid produced from desulphurization of flue gas (flue gas cleaning) in non-ferrous metal plants (with trace concentrations of mercury); chlorine and sodium hydroxide produced with mercury-based chlor-alkali technology (with trace concentrations mercury); and metal mercury or mercury (I) chloride (commonly known as calomel) as by-product from non-ferrous metal mining (high mercury concentrations) ().

 Classification under the Basel Convention (Annexes I, II, III, VIII and/or IX)

 Wastes consisting of, containing or contaminated with mercury belong to category Y29— Wastes having as constituents mercury or mercury compounds —in Annex I, and may be further classified as A1030 in Annex VIII—wastes having as constituents or contaminants mercury or mercury compounds.
 Metal wastes and waste consisting of alloys of mercury can also be classified as A1010.
 Similarly, waste electrical and electronic assemblies or scrap containing components such as mercury-switches and mercury-containing batteries, or contaminated with mercury or mercury compounds can also be classified as A1180.
 Other wastes listed in Annex VIII which may contain or be contaminated with mercury include A1170, A2030, A2060, A3170, A4010, A4020, A4030, A4080 and A4160 ().